TrevorVillwock/python-generative-music/README.md

 This project uses the `pyo` Python audio module: <https://github.com/belangeo/pyo>
 Listen to music created with pyo here: <https://radiopyo.acaia.ca/>

+# About the guitar samples

+The acoustic guitar samples for this project were taken from the Logic Pro sound library.
+Interestingly, this only includes the notes for G major (G A B C D E F#).
+To make playing notes outside this scale possible, we load two separate dictionaries with the soundfiles, with one of them pitched down by a half step (i.e. to F# major).
+To accomplish this, we multiply the speed of the soundfiles by 0.9438.
+We get this number by using the equation that relates difference in pitch by half steps to difference in frequency by Hertz.
+That equation is:

+[Frequency in Hertz of desired note] = [Frequency in Hertz of original note] * 2^(n/12)

+n here represents the number of half steps by which we want to change the note; in this case, it's -1 since we want to go down a half step.
+Using this method to find the frequency of the Ab below A (440 Hz), we get:

+[Frequency of Ab] = 440 Hz * 2^(-1/12) = 440 Hz * 0.9438 = 415.3 Hz

+Since we're doing the conversion with reference to soundfile speed instead of pitch in Hertz, we can simplify the equation somewhat:

+[Sample speed of desired note] = [Sample speed of original note] * 2^(n/12) [Sample speed of desired note] = 1 * 2^(n/12)
+[Sample speed of desired note] = 0.9438

 TODO:

 - Make each soundtrack more different musically